 - Silver Shadow from Dave Cockrum's Futurians, a former super-spy who now has the power to control shadows and teleport through them.

-- Elrod of Melvinbone, a parody of Elric (see Literature), occasional character in Cerebus.
+- Elrod of Melvinbone, a parody of Elric (see Literature), occasional character in Cerebus the Aardvark.
 He speaks like Foghorn Leghorn and invariably, I say invariably, gets himself into trouble.

-- Sigil from Bar Sinister, who is a human/vampire bat hybrid.
+- Sigil from Shaman's Tears (and its spin-off Bar Sinister), who is a human/vampire bat hybrid.

 - The title character of Supreme along with his sister.
 Their white hair is the result of exposure to Green Rocks, though one of his villains does refer to Supreme as an albino.